My

 brought together and is essentially minimalist, emphasising shape,

 line and form.
-Buddhism arrived during the 6th century in
+Buddhism arrived during the 6

 Japan from China and Korea and with it came the custom of offering